-In the year ended December 31, 2023, the change in the fair value of our convertible note was approximately \$3.0 million of expense, related to the March 2023 Senior Convertible Note.
-The March 2023 Senior Convertible Note was initially measured at its issue date estimated fair value and subsequently remeasured at estimated fair value as of each reporting period date.
-The Company initially recognized a \$0.8 million fair value non-cash expense on the issue date.
+In the year ended December 31, 2024, the change in the fair value of our convertible note was approximately \$5.4 million of income, related to the 2024 Convertible Notes and the March 2023 Senior Convertible Note (as defined in Note 12, Debt, to our accompanying consolidated financial statements).
+The 2024 Convertible Notes and March 2023 Senior Convertible Note were initially measured at its issue date estimated fair value and subsequently remeasured at estimated fair value as of each reporting period date.
+The Company initially recognized a \$0.8 million fair value remeasurement as a non-cash expense on the issue date.